edgedb/easy-edgedb/chapter2/index.md

   │        ^^^^^^ error
 ```

-No problem - just change `Person` to `NPC` and it will work.

-However, `select` on an abstract type is just fine - it will select all the types that extend from it.
-Let's add a `PC` object now to make a `select` on the abstract `Person` type more interesting.
+However, `select` on an abstract type is just fine.
+A `select` on a `Person` type will select all of the objects of all the types that extend `Person`.
+So let's add a `PC` object now so that the result of a `select Person` query will be more interesting.

 We'll make a `PC` called Emil Sinclair who is a mystic.
 We'll also just type `City` for his `places_visited` link which will link him to all three cities.